lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 # Vehicle Detection Models

-The Intel® Distribution of OpenVINO™ toolkit provides a pre-compiled model that has been trained to detect vehicles.
-You can find it at:
+The Intel® Distribution of OpenVINO™ toolkit provides pre-trained models in the Open Model Zoo that have been trained to detect vehicles.
+The model used by this tutorial is the "[vehicle-detection-adas-0002](https://github.com/opencv/open_model_zoo/blob/master/intel_models/vehicle-detection-adas-0002/description/vehicle-detection-adas-0002.md)" which was downloaded and compiled for FP16 and FP32 during setup using the model downloader script.
+The available model locations are:

-* /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002

-   * Available model locations are:

-      * FP16: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002/FP16/vehicle-detection-adas-0002.xml
+* FP16: tutorials/tutorial_models/car_detection/Transportation/object_detection/vehicle/mobilenet-reduced-ssd/dldt/vehicle-detection-adas-0002-fp16.xml

-      * FP32: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002/FP32/vehicle-detection-adas-0002.xml
+* FP32: tutorials/tutorial_models/car_detection/Transportation/object_detection/vehicle/mobilenet-reduced-ssd/dldt/vehicle-detection-adas-0002.xml

-   * More details on the model can be found at:
+* More details on the model can be found at: https://github.com/opencv/open_model_zoo/blob/master/intel_models/vehicle-detection-adas-0002/description/vehicle-detection-adas-0002.md

-      * file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002/description/vehicle-detection-adas-0002.html

 <table>
   <tr>